MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/filtering-stack-microsoft-defender-for-office365.md

 ms.technology: mdo
 ms.prod: m365-security
 ---
-# Threat filtering in Microsoft Defender for Office 365, step-by-step
+# Step-by-step threat filtering in Microsoft Defender for Office 365

 > [!TIP]
 > Stay tuned till the end of this article for the unified graphic.